Atrop1n/LoRa_Camera_Trap/README.md

 ```
 configTime(7200, 0, "your.ntp.server");
 ```
-You may want to change LoRa bandwidth and spread factor as well, which are set to 5000000 and 7 by default.
+You may want to change LoRa bandwidth and spread factor as well, which are set to 500kHz, and 7 by default.
 In that case, you will need to do the same changes on sender module too, otherwise you will not receive any packets!
+These parameters can also be configured on the webpage, where the sender will be configured automatically.
+More on that later.
 To upload code, push the BOOT button on your board as soon as you see dots and underscores, and release it after the board starts booting.

 After board initialization, connect to IP address printed by the serial monitor.
 You should see this page:
 ![image](https://user-images.githubusercontent.com/92330911/174888630-2c678a90-a134-433b-b4fb-0a8b3a27c649.png)